Vectormike/super-robot/README.md

 ## API Documentation

-The Postman collection with all the endpoint documentation can be found [here](Postman-Collection-Public-URL).
+The Postman collection with all the endpoint documentation can be found [here](https://documenter.getpostman.com/view/20922064/2s9Y5ZugQd#intro).

 ## Deployment

 The live version of the API is hosted on Heroku and can be accessed [here](Hosted-API-URL).

-## Feedback

-If you have any feedback or run into issues, please file an issue on this GitHub repository.

----

-Feel free to customize the README according to your project's specifics.